What is an electrician?

 - Make sure to attend continuing education courses to stay up-to-date on new technology, electrical systems, and code changes.

-- If you plan on becoming an independent electrician, it is important to build a strong clientele to grow your revenue.
+- If you plan on working independently, it is important to build a strong clientele to grow your revenue.
 Start by creating goals that will help manage your time, money, and customers to build a reputable business.